Softsun2/DMFsim-benchmarking/readme.md

 └── toprc
 ```

+Here we explain the purpose of each folder/file:

 -   DMFsim: The simulation source code, slightly tweaked to capture congestion data.
 -   DMFsim-benchmarking: The benchmarking source code.
 -   Dockerfile: Docker image declaration to setup the benchmarking environment and install the benchmarking program.